Agenda

 - Moritz Baecher, Associate Lab Director, Robotics, Disney Research

-"Robotics at Disney Research: model- and learning-based techniques" - Melanie Zeilinger, Associate Professor at the Department of Mechanical and Process Engineering, ETH Zurich
+"Robotics at Disney Research: Model- and learning-based techniques" - Melanie Zeilinger, Associate Professor at the Department of Mechanical and Process Engineering, ETH Zurich

-"Neuro-robotic systems: from sensory-motor function restoration to human augmentation"
+"Neuro-robotic systems: From sensory-motor function restoration to human augmentation"

-PANEL: Challenges Encountered in Fostering Innovation in Switzerland
+PANEL: Fostering Innovation in Switzerland

 The panel discussion will cover key themes surrounding robotic technology in Switzerland.
 These include addressing gaps in its industrial use and development, exploring the challenges involved in transferring new robotic developments to the industry, and identifying the strengths of robotic technology in Switzerland.
 Additionally, the discussion will focus on the most promising areas of robotic technological development both domestically and internationally.
-The panel will also examine gaps in the educational spectrum related to the use of robotic technology in Switzerland and discuss the role of robotics in promoting sustainability.
-Through these discussions, the panel aims to provide valuable insights into the current landscape, challenges, and potential of robotic technology in Switzerland.

 - Andreas Bong, Head Corporate Research & Technology, Hilti AG